 Tuition Revenue Used to Fund the BASE Budget 1310 Tuition from Individuals For attendance in the budget year 1320 Tuition from In-State Schools For attendance in the prior year.
 Includes regular education tuition received from another in-state district.
 1330 Tuition from Out-of-State Schools For attendance in the prior year.
 Includes regular education tuition received from an out-of-state district or another state.
-3117 State Placement Tuition For attendance in the prior year.
+1 3117 State Placement Luition For attendance in the prior year.
 Includes regular education tuition received from the state.
-Total Total Tuition to Fund the over-BASE (Enter on page Error!
-Bookmark not defined., line 13b)
+Total Tuition to Fund the BASE (Enter on page 33, line 5c)

-GENERAL FUND OVER-BASE Oil an d Gas Revenue to fund the over-BASE: 0172 Flexible Non- -Voted Levy Authority to fund the over-BASE: Levy authority in the Transportation Fund (10), Flexible Non-Voted Levy Authority (FNVLA) Bus Depreciation Fund (11), Tuition Fund (13), and the Adult Ed Fund (17) may be transferred to the General Fund (01) to fund the over-BASE Total over-BASE Oil & Gas and FNVLA (Enter on page Error!
-Bookmark not defined. , line 13c)
+GENERAL FUND OVER-BASE Oil an d Gas Revenue to fund the over-BASE: 0172 MT Oil and Gas Note: Estimating 12.5% of all revenue to the BASE will assure that the district will receive its full amount of GTB (see comment in BASE NLR over-BASE) section).
+Flexible Non- -Voted Levy Authority to fund the over-BASE: Levy authority in the Transportation Fund (10),Flexible Non-Voted LevyBus Depreciation Fund (11), Tuition Fund (13), andAuthority (FNVLA)the Adult Ed Fund (17) may be transferred to theGeneral Fund (01) to fund the over-BASE Total over-BAS E Oil & Gas and FNVLA (Enter on page 34, line 13b)